ktan8/RNAseq_Expression/README.md

 In some cases where there are RNA molecules expressed independent and within the intronic regions, the expression of the gene of interest may be a little bit biased.
 However, such events are not known to occur for most of the genes that we have looked at.

+## 3) Overlapping genes

+For some regions of the genome where there are overlapping genes which runs on opposite strands of the same DNA.
+In these cases,  it may not be possible to distinguish the origin of the transcript.
+In these cases, RNA expression analysis of the affected genes may not be extremely accurate.